jimbrake/Slides-Papers-Reports/Floating_point/README.md

 Contains taper diagrams and a rounding diagram
 Talk closely based on the 1995 patent

-The floating-point advocated in this paper, herein called Alt-754, was motivated by certain hardware
-and software complexities of IEEE-754.
-The process of finding solutions to IEEE-754 complexity
-illuminates the choices faced in floating-point architecture
+The floating-point advocated in this paper, herein called Alt-754, was motivated by certain hardware and software complexities of IEEE-754.
+The process of finding solutions to IEEE-754 complexity illuminates the choices faced in floating-point architecture.

 ### 2001 Floating_point_reworked_C16
 https://github.com/jimbrake/Slides-Papers-Reports/tree/main/Talks_sorted_by_year/2001_Floating_point_reworked_C16